Naharul98/Digital-Signal-Processing-In-Trading/README.md

 ### Discrete Fourier Transform

 * This digital signal processing technique is used to de-noise the data.
 Discrete Fourier Transform Splits time series into a set of waves.
 These waves can be summed up to construct the original time series again!
 * However, objective is to remove noise from original time series.

-* Therefore, the concept is that, we only select a few set of waves with most amplitude -> and only use these to reconstruct the time series. the resulting time series will only have the most prominent characteristics of the original
+* Therefore, the concept is that, we only select a few set of waves with most amplitude -> and only use these to reconstruct the time series. the resulting time series will only have the most prominent characteristics of the original.

+### Trading Strategy Overview

+1. Transform original time series to find a repeating pattern/anomaly.
+2. Check for stationarity using Augmented Dickey Fuller test
+3. If not stationary, then detrend the data to remove seasonal factors to make it stationary
+4. Eliminate noise in the pattern to better model it, this is where digital signal processing come in
+4. Apply Discrete Fourier Transform to split the time series into different wave functions
+5. Only take the most prevalent wave functions and rebuild the time series.
+This would theoretically remove noise within the time series.
+6. Try to take advantage of this repeating pattern in the market
+7. Incorporate risk management measures in the strategy